SB Nation Reacts Survey: Do you think the Saints are headed in the right direction?

-The New Orleans Saints were handed their 1st loss of the season in a heartbreakingly close one, losing 18-17 to the Green Bay Packers on Sunday in Lambeau.
-Not only did the Saints lose the game but they also lost QB Derek Carr in the 3rd quarter to a shoulder injury.
-Thankfully, Carr was diagnosed with just an AC sprain and is considered “week-to-week.”
+The New Orleans Saints were handed their 2nd straight loss of the season on Sunday at home against the Tampa Bay Buccaneers.
+All aspects of this game were off, even with Derek Carr back behind center after suffering a shoulder injury last week.
+The Saints failed to get into the end zone once and the defense broke their streak of keeping opponents from scoring more than 20 points.
+New Orleans’ only points came off the foot of rookie kicker Blake Grupe, who successfully kicked 3 field goals.
+Head coach Dennis Allen admitted after the game that “We got our asses beat today” and is aware of the criticism regarding the team’s struggles on offense especially those toward offensive coordinator Pete Carmichael.
+Allen said on Monday that Carmichael is “working hard to get it fixed” and that no coaching changes will be made at this time.
+“I’ve never seen that to be the right answer, particularly when we’re four games into the season.
+And yet, we have to be better.
+I understand everyone’s frustration because everyone in the building feels it.”

-But as upsetting as it was to see our starting quarterback down with an injury, it was just as upsetting to see the team blow a 17-point lead, giving up 18 points to the Packers in the 4th quarter.
-Some have said it was because the team just lost their way after Carr went out, some say it was because the defense was gassed.
-But we want to hear from you, what are your thoughts?
-Do you think the Saints can bounce back from this loss and do you still think they are still headed in the right direction?
+But of course, we want to hear from you.
+What are your thoughts?
+Do you think the Saints can bounce back from these 2 losses and do you still think they are still headed in the right direction?

 Vote in this week’s poll and tell us your thoughts because SB Nation Reacts wants to know!